mflatt/zuo/README.md

 needed, although flags like `-o zuo` or `-O2` are a good idea.

 The Zuo executable runs only modules.
-If you run Zuo with no command-line arguments, then it loads `zuofile.zuo`.
-Otherwise, the first argument to Zuo is a file to run, and additional arguments are delivered via the `command-line-arguments` procedure.
+If you run Zuo with no command-line arguments, then it loads `main.zuo`.
+Otherwise, the first argument to Zuo is a file to run or a directory containing a `main.zuo` to run, and additional arguments are delivered to the Zuo program via the `runtime-env` procedure.

 Library Modules and Startup Performance